nodef/heroku-addonpool/README.md

-Manage Addon Pool of an App in Heroku.
+Manages Addon Pool of an App in Heroku.

 ```bash
 # NOTE: